B4PT0R/streamlit-mic-recorder/README.md

     "sample_width":sample_width # 2
 }
 ```
-sample_rate and sampe_width are provided in case you need them for further audio processing.
+sample_rate and sample_width are provided in case you need them for further audio processing.

 Arguments:
 - start/stop_prompt, the prompts appearing on the button depending on its recording state.